pantor/ruckig/README.md

   </a>
 </p>

-Ruckig calculates a time-optimal trajectory given a *target* waypoint with position, velocity, and acceleration starting from *any* initial state limited by velocity, acceleration, and jerk constraints.
+Ruckig calculates a time-optimal trajectory to a *target* waypoint with position, velocity, and acceleration starting from *any* initial state limited by velocity, acceleration, and jerk constraints.
 Ruckig is a more powerful and open-source alternative to the [Reflexxes Type IV](http://reflexxes.ws/) library.
 In fact, Ruckig is the first Type V trajectory generator for arbitrary target states and even supports directional velocity and acceleration limits, while also being faster on top.
 For robotics and machining applications, Ruckig allows both instant reactions to unforeseen events as well as simple offline trajectory planning.

 More information can be found in the corresponding paper [Jerk-limited Real-time Trajectory Generation with Arbitrary Target States](https://arxiv.org/abs/2105.04830), accepted for the *Robotics: Science and Systems (RSS), 2021* conference.